 Paul B. Franklin has served as a director since 2011.
-His current term expires in 2023.
+His current term would have expired in 2023.
 Mr. Franklin grew up on a small dairy farm in Plainfield, New Hampshire.
 After graduating from the University of New Hampshire, Mr. Franklin and his wife Nancy started a pick-your-own (PYO) strawberry operation.
 Forty years later, with the enlisted help of their three children, they own and operate Riverview Farm in Plainfield, New Hampshire, a 45-acre fruit and vegetable operation specializing in PYO apples, blueberries, raspberries, and pumpkins.
 Mr. Franklin manages field operations and cider pressing, and Mrs. Franklin, with the help of daughter Amy, oversees the retail barn, PYO, and school tours.
 In addition, they own a 170-acre wood lot managed for timber and firewood production, recreation, and wildlife habitat.
 For 22 years, Mr. Franklin was a member and Chairman of the New Hampshire Board of Tax and Land Appeals, serving as administrative tax judge.
-Currently, he is Treasurer of the New Hampshire Fruit Growers Association, a Director of the New Hampshire Statewide Program of Action to Conserve our Environment, and the Plainfield Town and School Moderator.
+Currently, he is Treasurer of the New Hampshire Fruit Growers Association, and the Plainfield Town and School Moderator.